mlswg/mls-architecture/draft-ietf-mls-architecture.md

 Some security trade-offs related to this flexibility are discussed in the security considerations.

+In many applications, there are multiple MLS clients that represent a single user, for example a human user with a mobile and desktop version of an application.
+Often the same set of clients is represented in exactly the same list groups.
+In applications where this is the intended situation, other clients can check that a user is consistently represented by the same set of clients.
+This would make it more difficult for a malicious AS to issue fake credentials for a particular user because clients would expect the credential to appear in all groups of which the user is a member.
+If a device credential does not appear in all groups after some relatively short period of time, clients have an indication that the credential might have been created without the user's knowledge.
+Due to the asynchronous nature of MLS, however, there may be transient inconsistencies in a user's device set, so correlating users' devices across groups is more of a detection mechanism than a prevention mechanism.

 # Delivery Service

 The Delivery Service (DS) is expected to play multiple roles in the